rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

         Parameters
         ----------
         cls : str
-            name of the class being defined (Point in this example) bases : tuple
+            Name of the class being defined (Point in this example) bases : tuple
-            base classes for constructed class, empty tuple in this case
+            Base classes for constructed class, empty tuple in this case
         """

         print(f"Calling __prepare__ method of {super()}!")